Android routing guide

 Privacy and permission notes

-Secureferry uses Android VPN for system-level routing.
-Routing starts only after you grant permission and activate a route.
+Android shows a VPN permission prompt because Secureferry needs system-level routing access to apply route assignments on your device.
 Secureferry does not collect browsing history and does not read, inspect, store, or sell the contents of routed network traffic.

 Build a dedicated route with checkpoints